dabeaz-course/practical-python/Notes/00_Setup.md

 # Course Setup and Overview

 Welcome to Practical Python Programming!
+This page has some important information about course setup and logistics.

+## Course Duration and Time Requirements

+This course was originally given as an instructor-led in-person training that spanned 3 to 4 days.
+To complete the course in its entirety, you should plan on committing 25-35 hours of work.

 ## Setup and Python Installation